fastify/fastify/docs/Plugins.md

 fastify.register(require('fastify-foo'), parent => parent.foo_bar)
 ```

-The fastify instance passed on to the function is the latest state of the **external fastify instance** the plugin was declared on, allowing access to variables injected via [`decorate`](Decorators.md) by preceding plugins according to the **order of registration**.
+The Fastify instance passed on to the function is the latest state of the **external Fastify instance** the plugin was declared on, allowing access to variables injected via [`decorate`](Decorators.md) by preceding plugins according to the **order of registration**.
 This is useful in case a plugin depends on changes made to the Fastify instance by a preceding plugin i.e. utilizing an existing database connection to wrap around it.

-Keep in mind that the fastify instance passed on to the function is the same as the one that will be passed in to the plugin, a copy of the external fastify instance rather than a reference.
-Any usage of the instance will behave the same as it would if called within the plugin's function i.e. if `decorate` is called, the decorated variables will be available within the plugin's function unless it was wrapped with [`fastify-plugin`](https://github.com/fastify/fastify-plugin).
+Keep in mind that the Fastify instance passed on to the function is the same as the one that will be passed in to the plugin, a copy of the external Fastify instance rather than a reference.
+Any usage of the instance will behave the same as it would if called within the plugins function i.e. if `decorate` is called, the decorated variables will be available within the plugins function unless it was wrapped with [`fastify-plugin`](https://github.com/fastify/fastify-plugin).

 <a name="route-prefixing-option"></a>
 #### Route Prefixing option
 If you pass an option with the key `prefix` with a `string` value, Fastify will use it to prefix all the routes inside the register, for more info check [here](Routes.md#route-prefixing).<br>
-Be aware that if you use [`fastify-plugin`](https://github.com/fastify/fastify-plugin) this option won't work.
+Be aware that if you use [`fastify-plugin`](https://github.com/fastify/fastify-plugin) this option will not work.

 <a name="error-handling"></a>
 #### Error handling